-Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.
+Founded in 1997, the World Famous Alchemy Mastering is one of the UK's leading audio mastering facilities.

 Located in an elegant West London mews, Alchemy’s mastering facility houses 3 studios designed by the Alchemists themselves.
 Each is equipped with a wide range of high end analogue and digital hardware and software processors, both vintage and cutting edge.

-For almost 20 years Alchemy have been mastering hit mainstream and underground records across all genres, from Techno to Classical, Rock to Jazz.
+For more than 20 years Alchemy have been mastering hit mainstream and underground records across all genres, from Techno to Classical, Rock to Jazz.

 Technical and creative Vinyl and Digital audio mastering